 - Heat your wok over high heat with ½ tablespoon oil.
 Stir-fry the julienned carrots for 90 seconds, remove, and set aside.
 Using the same method, with ½ tablespoon oil each–cook the spiced tofu, celery, red bell pepper, and shiitake mushrooms separately, and set those aside.

 - Next, heat the wok over high heat with the remaining tablespoon of oil, and add the minced garlic and leeks.

 - Stir fry the vegetables until the leeks are just wilted (about 2 minutes), and add the carrots, five-spiced tofu, celery, bell pepper, and mushrooms back to the wok.

-- Spread the Shaoxing wine around the perimeter of the wok, and add in the sauce mixture we prepared earlier.
-Stir fry everything together for another minute.
+- Spread the Shaoxing wine around the perimeter of the wok, and add the sauce mixture we prepared earlier.
+Stir-fry everything together for another minute.